 Chef JJ Johnson at the Cecil in Harlem, New York is taking that influence on American culinary identity further by highlighting the melting pot nature of American culture and melding African cuisine with other cultural influences.
 He sees peanuts as a common element in both West African and Asian cooking, and uses them in fusion dishes such as his beef suya with ground peanuts, and udon noodles with pork and peanut sauce.
 These young, black chefs are tipping their hats to the African heritage that profoundly influenced American culture, and are underscoring peanuts as an American icon with African roots.

-This week recognizes African heritage and culinary tradition, as well as the significant influence that heritage had on American culture.
+African heritage and culinary tradition has had a significant influence on American culture.
 Peanuts are a perfectly powerful example of that influence, and a dedication to African-American history.
 So celebrate this week by eating at an African restaurant.
 Make a traditional African recipe at home.
 Or, have some peanuts and know that their history in American cuisine is rooted in African heritage.

 Smith, A. F. (2002).
 Peanuts: The Illustrious History of the Goober Pea.
 Chicago, IL: University of Illinois Press, pg.
 8.